Borderline Personality Disorder Care at the Gunderson Residence

-The Gunderson programs include world-class residential and outpatient treatment options for individuals with borderline personality disorder and other severe personality disorders, including those who experience co-occurring psychiatric conditions such as trauma-related disorders, substance misuse, eating disorders, depression, or anxiety.
+The Gunderson Residence delivers world-class treatment for adults with borderline personality disorder and other severe personality disorders, including those who experience co-occurring mental health conditions such as trauma-related disorders, substance misuse, eating disorders, depression, or anxiety.

-The Gunderson programs—Gunderson Residence and Gunderson Outpatient Program—offer highly specialized therapeutic approaches that integrate evidence-based therapy models with the goal of improved interpersonal and relationships skills and reducing self-destructive behaviors.
+We offer highly specialized therapeutic approaches that integrate evidence-based therapy models with the goal of improving interpersonal and relationship skills and reducing self-destructive behaviors.

 Our Harvard Medical School-affiliated clinicians strive to develop effective treatment plans for individuals who struggle with narcissistic, antisocial, histrionic, paranoid, avoidant, dependent, and obsessive-compulsive personality traits.

-Patients come to McLean from across the country and all over the world to benefit from our unique and unrivaled BPD treatment programs.
+Located in Cambridge, Massachusetts, patients come to McLean from across the country and all over the world to benefit from our unique and unrivaled BPD treatment program.

 Watch Now!